-Hello friends, in this article we will know what is endoplasmic reticulum, and will also learn about it like – Its Definition, Types, Structure, Discovered, functions etc. So let’s start without wasting time.
+Hello friends, in this article we will know what is endoplasmic reticulum, is and will also learn about it – Its Definition, Types, Structure, Discovered, functions, etc. So let’s start without wasting time.

 What is the Endoplasmic reticulum?

 Endoplasmic reticulum definition –

 The endoplasmic reticulum (ER) is a network-like structure of flattened tubes and sacs found inside the cytoplasm of eukaryotic cells.
 The endoplasmic reticulum plays an important role in the synthesis of proteins and lipids.

 Ultrastructure of Endoplasmic reticulum –

 The endoplasmic reticulum forms an elaborate system of flattened tubules or channels in the ground substance of the cells.
 The channels are bounded by membranes that have the same basic structure as the plasma membrane.

 In some cases, these extend from the cell membrane to the outer nuclear membrane and thus establish a continuous system of channels from the external environment to the nucleus.

 The endoplasmic reticulum comprises three different components.